 Donate Food and Items

-Food donations are always welcome.
-Last year, we distributed more than 2.3 million pounds of food and donations from individuals in our community were critical to that achievement.
+Food donations are so appreciated.
+Last year, we distributed more than 3 million pounds of food and donations from individuals in our community made that possible.

 While we welcome all varieties of nonperishable foods, there are several foods that are always in short supply.
 These include:

 - peanut or other nut butters (especially crunchy)

 - shelf stable milk and milk alternatives (rice, soy, oat, etc)

 - soups and stews